 Research Interests Economics on Health and Healthcare; Healthcare Big Data Analyses; Econometrics; Labor and Demographic Economics; Economic Development; Economics on Human Capital; and China and East Asian Economy

 Myong, S., Park, J., & Yi, J. Social Norms and Fertility.
-Revised and resubmitted to Journal of European Economic Association.
+R&R at Journal of European Economic Association.

 Li, W., Song, C., Xu.
-S., & Yi, J. Sex Ratio and Household Portfolio Choice: Evidence from China.
-Revised and resubmitted to Journal of Human Resources.
+S., & Yi, J. High Sex Ratios and Household Portfolio Choice in China.
+R&R at Journal of Human Resources.

 Guo, R., Yi, J., & Zhang, J. Rationed Fertility: Theory and Evidence.
 Rejection and Resubmission to Journal of Political Economy.